andrewpillar/mgrt/readme.md

 DROP TABLE users;
 ```

 This can be useful if you want to debug any erroneously written queries you have in a revision.
-Of coures, since they are just plain SQL files on disk you could just `cat` the file normally, this command exists just as a helper.
+Of course, since they are just plain SQL files on disk you could just `cat` the file normally, this command exists just as a helper.

 ```
 $ mgrt cat 1136214245 --up | mysql ...